lammich/isabelle_llvm/index.md

     cd sorting
     make run

-  This will run the binary search, KMP, and sorting benchmarks.
+  This will run the binary search, KMP, and parallel sorting benchmarks.
   Warning: We have only tested this on a Linux x86_64 platform so far.
   We do not (yet) know how LLVM will digest our code on other platforms.